PhantomInsights/actions-bot/README.md

 ### Secrets

-Exposing yuur Discord webhook url is a terrible idea, anyone can use it to flood your server with spam or worse.
+Exposing your Discord webhook url is a terrible idea, anyone can use it to flood your server with spam or worse.

 Thankfully there's a way to store it securely and this is using the repository secrets.